 Marlene Geerinck is a 2022 graduate at the Elisabeth Haub School of Law at Pace University and served as one of the Haub Law Advocacy Program’s Internal Competition Directors.
 Marlene’s interest in advocacy was sparked while preparing for her 1L Moot Court Competition.
 She knows the intricacies of trial advocacy will provide for a challenging and rewarding career.
 In the fall of 2020, Marlene had the opportunity to shadow the Hofstra Medical Trial Competition team.
 Then in the spring of 2021, she competed on the Trials and Tribulations Mock Trial team, in addition to competing as an oralist for Pace Law’s International Criminal Court Moot Team.
 This fall, Marlene competed in the In Vino Veritas Mock Trial Competition run by Golden Gate University School of Law and placed as Quarterfinalists.
 She competed in the National Trial Competition run by the Texas Young Lawyer’s Association.
 Marlene will be sworn in as an Assistant Corporation Counsel for the New York City Law Department.

 Marina de Souza is a graduate of the Elisabeth Haub School of Law at Pace University.
 Marina’s first introduction to trial advocacy was during her second year of law school during her trial advocacy class where she found a new passion.
-Marina competed in her first competition, Battle of the Experts, this semester, Fall 2021.
+Marina competed in her first competition, Battle of the Experts in Fall 2021.
 Marina is looking forward to a career in criminal justice.

-Ashley Corbin is a 3L at the Elisabeth Haub School of Law at Pace University and has served as a General Board Member for the Advocacy Program.
-Ashley will be serving as The Advocate’s Advantage Blog Director on the 2022-2023 Advocacy Honor Board.
-She has competed as an oralist for the school’s moot court team at the Willem C. Vis International Moot Court Competition.
+Ashley Corbin is a 2023 graduate of the Elisabeth Haub School of Law at Pace University and has served as a General Board Member for the Advocacy Program.
+Ashley served as The Advocate’s Advantage Blog Director on the 2022-2023 Advocacy Honor Board.
+She competed as an oralist for the school’s moot court team at the Willem C. Vis International Moot Court Competition.
 She participated as a shadow member on the school’s mock trial team for the In Vino Veritas Golden Gate National Mock Trial Competition.
 Ashley finished as a semi-finalist in 2021 1L Louis V. Fasulo Moot Court Competition and went on to compete in the Advanced Appellate Advocacy Moot Court Competition her 2L fall semester.
 She currently works as a Law Clerk at Handal & Morofsky LLC and hopes to pursue a career in Intellectual Property Litigation.